 Parbury Ruins: You can’t access this example of haunted Sydney as a normal person as it’s located in the basement of an apartment block.
-You can only go in there on one of the nightly The Rocks Ghost Tours.
+You can only go in there on an organised ghost tour like this one.

 Supposedly one of the most haunted places in Sydney, it was the only time on the ghost tour I did a few years ago that I did feel a bit creeped out – most of the tour is just good fun, albeit really interesting.
 The area is the remains of an old cottage.
 As you head down there on the ghost tour it’s cold and dark and reportedly haunted by the wife of the past owner in a black dress.